 Unlocking Prison Phone Data

-Prison Policy Initiative, Easthampton, Mass.
+Contributed by: Prison Policy Initiative, Easthampton, Mass.

 General problem: A single telephone call home from prison can cost more you would pay for a months’ unlimited long distance.
 Why?
 Because the state Departments of Correction and the local jails give monopoly contracts to prison telephone companies in exchange for kicking back the lion’s share of the income.
 The families of the 1.4 million people in state or federal prison, and the families of the 12 million people who cycle through local jails each year are the ones who pay the price.
 The Federal Communications Commission (FCC) is finally considering providing relief to families by banning the kickbacks and regulating the industry, but the industry and the prison systems are fighting back, hard.
 (For more general information, see http://www.prisonpolicy.org/phones)